 Part 2 (Firefighter II) prepares the student to meet the requirements to become a state certified firefighter.
 Subjects include implementing the incident management system; construction materials and building collapse; rescue and extrication tools; vehicle extrication and special rescue; hydrant flow and operability hose; tools and appliances; foam fire system; ignitable liquid and gas fire control; fire detection; alarm and suppression systems; fire cause and origin; radio communications and incident reports pre-incident survey and wildlife firefighting 5130 & 5190.
 Those students who successfully complete the program may participate in the state exam for certification as a Firefighter II.
 This exam encompasses both written and practical skills tests.
 Certification is required in the state of Florida for firefighters.

-Application for the January Day and Night Academies is OPEN.
+Application for the Fall Day Academy beginning September 10, 2018 is OPEN.

-All accepted applicants and alternates MUST attend the Mandatory Orientation Session once notified.
+All accepted applicants and alternates MUST complete the material given to them at the Orientation session.

 Kerry Weiss, Fire Academy Interim Director